hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 function calls in that they represent a particular combination of an action, a caller, one or many scopes and a set of arguments.

-A transaction is either permitted or denied, and this decision is made according to permission rules.
+A transaction is either granted or denied, and this decision is made according to permission rules.

 ### Permission rules

-Permission rules are 4-tuples of an action, a scope, a source and the given permission for the action-scope-source combination(grant/deny).
+Permission rules are 4-tuples of a source, an action, a scope and the given permission for the source-action-scope combination(grant/deny).
 When a transaction is being considered for application, Quorum walks through all of the permission rules that match the source, action, and all of the scopes under one scope type in the transaction.
 These rules are then ranked by _specificity_, and